i18next/i18next-parser/README.md

 # i18next Parser

-A simple command line that lets you parse a directory and extract the translations keys from it.
+A simple command line that lets you parse your code and extract the translations keys in it.

 ## Features

-- Parse a single file or a directory (recursively or not)
+- Parses a single file or a directory (recursively or not)
-- Write the one json file per locale and per namespace
+- Creates one json file per locale and per namespace.
-- Remove old keys your code doesn't use anymore and place them in a file `namespace_old.json`.
+- Remove old keys your code doesn't use anymore and place them in a `namespace_old.json` file.
+It is usefull to avoid losing translations you may want to reuse.

 ## Installation